ros2/ros2_documentation/source/Installation/Windows-Install-Binary.rst

 Scroll to the bottom of the page and download *Win64 OpenSSL v1.1.1k*.
 Don't download the Win32 or Light versions.

-Run the installer with default parameters.
+Run the installer with default parameters, as the following commands assume you used the default installation directory.

-The following commands assume you used the default installation directory:
+This command sets an environment variable that persists over sessions:

-* ``setx -m OPENSSL_CONF C:\Program Files\OpenSSL-Win64\bin\openssl.cfg``
+* ``setx -m OPENSSL_CONF "C:\Program Files\OpenSSL-Win64\bin\openssl.cfg"``

 You will need to append the OpenSSL-Win64 bin folder to your PATH.
 You can do this by clicking the Windows icon, typing "Environment Variables", then clicking on "Edit the system environment variables".